tcdowney/downey-io-jekyll/blog/_posts/2017-12-09-writing-rubocop-linters-for-database-migrations.md

   - sequel migrations
   - rubocop
 excerpt:
   "Active Record and Sequel migrations provide an easy way for Ruby developers to alter their database schemas without having to write SQL by hand.
 This abstraction means that the same migration file could work against both a Postgres and MySQL database by simply changing the underlying database adapter.
-For large projects with many developers, however, it can be difficult to keep migration style consistent since code linters typically omit them.
-In this post we'll discuss how to write our own custom Rubocop cops for linting migration files."
+For large projects with many developers, however, it can be difficult to keep migration style consistent and enforce best practices without additional tooling.
+In this post we'll write our own custom Rubocop cop for linting migration files."
 description:
   "How to write custom Rubocop linters for your Sequel and Active Record migrations."
 ---

 [Active Record](http://edgeguides.rubyonrails.org/active_record_migrations.html) and [Sequel](http://sequel.jeremyevans.net/) migrations provide an easy way for Ruby developers to alter their database schemas without having to write SQL by hand.
 This abstraction means that the same migration file could work against both a Postgres and MySQL database by simply changing the underlying database adapter.
-For large projects with many developers, however, it can be difficult to keep migration style consistent since code linters typically omit them.
+For large projects with many developers, however, it can be difficult to keep migration style consistent and enforce best practices  without additional tooling.

 As an example, the [Cloud Foundry](https://www.cloudfoundry.org/) [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) service uses the Ruby [Sequel gem](https://github.com/jeremyevans/sequel) as its ORM and can be run on both Postgres and MySQL-compatible databases.
 This flexibility means we need to take some special care when writing our migration files.
 Consider the following Sequel migration: